Configure security settings

 HTML tags are not permitted in the access notice.

-To edit the access notice for organization members or all users, click Edit access notice in the appropriate section and make changes to the title, text, or action button options.
+To edit the access notice for organization members or all users, click Edit access notice in the appropriate section, and make changes to the title, text, or action button options.
 If you no longer want the access notice displayed, use the toggle button to disable the access notice.
 After disabling the access notice, the previously typed text and configuration will be retained if the access notice is re-enabled in the future.
 Click Save when finished.

 Information banner

 You can use information banners to alert all users who access your organization about your site's status and content.
 For example, inform users about maintenance schedules or classified information alerts by creating custom messages to appear at the top and bottom of your site.
-The banner appears on the Home, Gallery, Map Viewer, Map Viewer Classic, Scene Viewer, Notebook, Groups, Content, and Organization pages.
+The banner appears on the Home, Gallery, Map Viewer, Scene Viewer, Notebook, Groups, Content, and Organization pages.

 Note: